John Stanley-14 May 1355

-The Earl’s attention moved to a point beyond his squires.
+The Earl’s attention moved to a point beyond and behind his squires.
 He jumped to his feet and rushed to the door.
 He took to the street, surveying left and right.
-Searching.
-Searching.
+Searching; Searching.
 His shoulders relaxed and he shook his head.
 He breathed heavily as he returned to the table.

 John’s wide eyes betrayed his question.

 The Earl cleared his throat.
 ‘Hmmm, I thought I saw someone I knew, but perhaps not.’
 He drained his beer.
 ‘Come on, we had better get back.
 The Prince will be ready to move.’